imvenkata/DLS-404/README.md

 This repository contains a modular implementation of a Retrieval-Augmented Generation (RAG) application that uses GitLab data sources and Azure services.
 The application includes both standard RAG capabilities and an enhanced agentic RAG system that can take actions based on user queries.

+## Latest Updates

+- **Semantic Kernel 1.32.0 Compatibility**: The agentic RAG system has been fully updated to work with Semantic Kernel 1.32.0, including new function invocation patterns and robust JSON parsing.
+- **Enhanced Issue Creation Workflow**: The issue creation process now requires detailed project and epic information before creating issues, ensuring proper context and linking.

 ## Table of Contents

 - [GitLab RAG Application with Azure Services](#gitlab-rag-application-with-azure-services)